 - A. Street A thoroughfare which has been dedicated to the County and accepted by the County Commission, which the County has acquired by prescriptive right, deed or by dedication, or a thoroughfare which has been abandoned or made public by use and which affords access to abutting property, including highways, roads, lanes, avenues and boulevards. - B. Street, Freeway A street with a fully controlled access designed to link major destination points.
-A freeway is designed for high speed traffic with a minimum of four travel lanes. - C. Street, Half Street The portion of a street within a subdivision comprising one-half of the minimum required right-of-way. - D. Street, Major Arterial A street, existing or proposed, which serves or is intended to serve as a major traffic way and is designed designated in the Official Map as a controlled-access highway, major street parkway, or other equivalent term to identify those streets comprising the basic structure of the street plan. - E. Street, Minor Arterial Similar to major arterial, but considered to be of slightly less significance because of lower anticipated volume, narrower width, or service to a smaller geographic area. - F. Street, Major Collector A street, existing or proposed, which is the main means of access for adjacent development to connect with the arterial street system to the major street system. - G. Street, Minor Collector A street, existing or proposed, which is supplementary to a collector street and of limited capacity continuity which serves or is intended to serve the local needs of a neighborhood and generally connect to a major collector street. - H. Street, Local A minor street with limited capacity which provides access to abutting properties and protection from through traffic. - I. Street, Private A thoroughfare within a subdivision which has been reserved by dedication unto the subdivider or lot owners to be used as a private access to serve the lots platted within the subdivision and complying with the adopted street cross section standards of the County and maintained by the subdivider or other private agency. - J. Street, Cul-de-sac A dead-end street with a turnaround of defined length and size as per Rregulations found in Article 5, Exhibit A this Code and the Public Works Standards.
+A freeway is designed for high speed traffic with a minimum of four travel lanes. - C. Street, Half Street The portion of a street within a subdivision comprising one-half of the minimum required right-of-way.

+- D. Street, Major Arterial A street, existing or proposed, which serves or is intended to serve as a major traffic way and is designed as a controlled-access highway, major street parkway, or other equivalent term to identify those streets comprising the basic structure of the street plan. - E. Street, Minor Arterial Similar to major arterial, but considered to be of slightly less significance because of lower anticipated volume, narrower width, or service to a smaller geographic area. - F. Street, Major Collector A street, existing or proposed, which is the main means of access for adjacent development to connect with the arterial street system. - G. Street, Minor Collector A street, existing or proposed, which is supplementary to a collector street and of limited capacity which serves or is intended to serve the local needs of a neighborhood and generally connect to a major collector street. - H. Street, Local A minor street with limited capacity which provides access to abutting properties. - I. Street, Private A thoroughfare within a subdivision which has been reserved by dedication unto the subdivider or lot owners to be used as a private access to serve the lots platted within the subdivision and complying with the adopted street cross section standards of the County and maintained by the subdivider or other private agency. - J. Street, Cul-de-sac A dead-end street with a turnaround of defined length and size as per regulations found in this Code and the Public Works Standards.